turellaa/worldpay/worldpay/README.md

 ## Running

-### GET OFFERT
+### GET offert
 - URL is `http://localhost:2222/worldpay/product/all`

-JSON examples to POST a movie with no authentication:
+JSON examples to POST a movie with authentication:
 ````
 [
     {